marksark/firstWebApi/README.md

   Each trip will then post to the DB with a unique ID that can be accessed in the `GET` requests below

-  This data is received by the API as follows:
+  This data is received by the API in the following form:

   ```
   1. location   - req.body.location